How to write a Policy Brief Like a Pro

 5. Research for supporting information (Evidence)

-The next thing is to find information based on evidence towards the problem you are tackling.
+The next thing is to find information based on evidence of the problem you are tackling.
 Every statement you give on the policy brief must have tangible evidence.
 Reliable references accompany the various statements, which make it easier for the readers to read further.

 It is good to use reliable sources that do not have a conflict of interest.
 It will also make the policy brief fast reliable.

-Be intentional that the sources have a direct link with the thesis statement.
+Be intentional in ensuring that the sources have a direct link with the thesis statement.
 Understanding that there is very little that you need to write about, you need to give room for further studies to your policy brief readers.

 6. Create an outline for your policy brief